Review these common Emergency Management terms and phrases.

 Faculty and staff who are responsible for developing COOP plans are known as continuity coordinators.
-The Office of Business Continuity Planning utilizes a unique template to capture critical information about each business unit.
-Continuity coordinators may also be the person responsible for activating their COOP plan.
+The Office of Emergency Management utilizes a unique template to capture critical information about each business unit.
+Continuity coordinators may also be the people responsible for activating their COOP plan.

-COOP is a plan to deal with specific sets of adverse circumstances impacting a business unit, e.g. loss of power, infrastructure, data, key staff, or limited building accessibility.
-All business units will develop a COOP plan that lists typically three to five recovery steps per contingency.
-Since the most effective time to develop a response plan is before an emergency disruption, COOP plans provide an opportunity to critically think through such procedures including how to reduce the likelihood of disruption.
+COOP is a plan to deal with specific sets of adverse circumstances impacting a department or business unit, which includes loss of power, infrastructure, data, key staff or limited building accessibility.
+All business units will develop a COOP that lists typically three to five recovery steps per contingency.
+Since the most effective time to develop a response plan is before an emergency disruption, COOPs provide an opportunity to critically think through such procedures including how to reduce the likelihood of disruption.

 A documented collection of procedures and information that is used to manage all official communication from the University, including internal messages to students, faculty, staff, media and external communication other than operational coordination.